V & W Class destroyers played a vital part in evacuating the

 The raids resulted in 46 dead and 180 injured and splinter holes all

-however some hard and rapid work by the engineers got things going
+but hard work by the engineers got her going

-again and she continued to Dover, unfortunately due to damage to
+again and she continued to Dover.
+The damage done to

-engines, rudder and propellers manouvering to enter the inner harbour
+engines, rudder and propellers made manoeuvering to enter the inner harbour

-damage which put an end to her part in the evacuation.
+damage which put an end to her part in the evacuation from Dunkirk.
+On securing Worcester

-alongside Commander Allinson was heard to remark ‘Well, that finishes
+alongside Commander Allison was heard to remark ‘Well, that finishes

 me with this ship!’